Lantern House: Architectural reception

 Eva Hagberg, writing for Curbed criticized the building as "one idea about a window, repeated", further calling the bay windows a "gimmick gone too far".
 In another Curbed article about new buildings near the High Line and their design, an anonymous architect was quoted, referring to the building as "a disaster" and "the nail in the coffin" for the architectural character of the area.
 Another anonymous architect gave Heatherwick some praise for the design's apparent nod to the nearby industrial buildings that date to before the High Line's conversion from railroad to park.

 Usage

 The building is residential, with 181 condominium units.

+The building also contains an Italian restaurant, Cucina Alba.
+The restaurant opened in 2022.